 The 100th day of school is a day worth celebrating—with gusto!
 You and your students have been working hard and growing like crazy.
-So throw a 100th day party and include some of these terrific activities.
+So celebrate the 100th day of school with some of these terrific activity ideas.
 The best part?
 You can sneak in lots of learning, and your students will just think they’re having fun!

 (Just a heads up!
 WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!)